 7. Outline your series’ main events and themes

 This is a process you ideally complete before you start drafting.
 If you have pantsed your way through the first book or two, it’s also a productive process when revising.
-An outline will help you see where the plot gets thin or forced.
+A story outline will help you see where the plot gets thin or forced.

 Try to write a one-page synopsis for each book [use the ‘Summary’ section of the Now Novel dashboard to expand each book’s main idea into a page-long summary].
 What are its core events, conflicts, character goals and plot twists?
 Print and lay these synopses out side by side.
 Are there any holes?
 Is there enough cohesion across the entire breadth of your series?